friday963/aws-security-specialty-notes/README.md

     - Sits on top of Organizations.
     - Creates a "landing zone" whish is a well architected multi-account baseline.
     - Guardrails, used for governance and compliance.
-        - Preventitive guardrails are based on SCPs and disallow API actions.
+        - Preventative guardrails are based on SCPs and disallow API actions.
         - Detective guardrails implemented using Config and Lambda functions and monitor compliance.
         - Root user in the *management* account can perform actions that guardrails would normally disallow.